Abd al-Haqq al-Hashimi: Works

-Death and legacy
+Death

 Al-Hashemi died while he was still a teacher at Darul Hadith school in Makkah in 1972.

+Family

 He had six sons and three daughters, who all became figures of knowledge.
 His eldest son was the acclaimed scholar of Hadith, Abdur Razzaq Al-Hashemi.
 His second son was the scholar, Abu Turab Al-Hashemi, his third son was Abdul Wakeel Al-Hashemi, his fourth son was Abdul Wali Al-Hashemi, his fifth son was Abdul Jalil Al-Hashemi and his sixth son was Muhammad Hashem Al-Hashemi.

+Students

-He had many students that became prominent in the world of Islamic knowledge, some of these are;
+He had many students that became prominent in the world of Islamic knowledge, some of these are: